Biggles: In other W. E. Johns books

 Air Commodore Raymond also appeared in W. E. Johns' "Steeley Books".

-Parodies of Biggles
+Parodies

 Monty Python's Flying Circus

 Biggles was parodied in a series of skits on the 1970s British comedy television show, Monty Python's Flying Circus, including one titled "Biggles Dictates a Letter".
 In the sketch, Biggles (Graham Chapman) behaves in a naive and overreactive manner about the sexual orientation of his comrades, shooting Algy in the process.

 Other Monty Python treatments of Biggles include: